|

 cost: $25

-Keywords: bone broth, chicken broth, comfort food, gluten-free, healing food, Instant Pot, soup, soup recipes
+Keywords: bone broth, broth, chicken and wild rice soup, chicken broth, chicken stock, comfort food, gluten-free, ham broth, healing food, Instant Pot, soup, soup recipes, soup season, stock

 Did you make it?
 Mention @heatherbursch or tag #shemadeit so we can admire your work!